ElementG9/DodecaPi-Software/protocol/protocol.md

 |------------|------------|-------|
 |            |            |       |

-[0x09 Ping](#0x09-ping) leaves the data field empty, and the child should respond with a [0x10 Pong](#0x10-pong).
+[0x09 Ping](#0x09-ping) leaves the data field empty, and the worker should respond with a [0x10 Pong](#0x10-pong).

 # Packets for Either